mieweb/docs/content/functions/document-management/documents-and-forms/file-documents.md

 **Document Type:** Select the document type being uploaded and stored in the patient chart.

-**Storage Type:** This dropdown allows users to specify the storage type of the file being uploaded.
+**Storage Type:** This option only displays for {{% system-name %}} systems on RC202403 or older.
+This dropdown allows users to specify the storage type of the file being uploaded.
 If the wrong storage type is selected, the document will not display correctly, and an error may present when the **Add Document** button is clicked.
 For example, an email is stored as an Email storage type, or an XML file is a CCD or CCR Document, etc. For help determining and selecting a specific storage type, do not hesitate to contact Helpdesk.

 ![](../file-documents.assets/0ec7505ae4472d4093a7966af322eb07.png)